open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/database/trino/yaml.md

 {% /codeInfo %}
 {% codeInfo srNumber=4 %}

 **catalog**: Trino offers a catalog feature where all the databases are stored.
-(Providing the Catalog is not mandatory from 0.12.2 or greater versions)

 {% /codeInfo %}
 {% codeInfo srNumber=5 %}